jlianyz/project4/README.md

 **Logo and favicon generator**

-I generated the favicon using [Hatchful](https://hatchful.shopify.com/)
+I generated the favicon and logo using [Hatchful](https://hatchful.shopify.com/)